kubeflow/kubeflow/user_guide.md

 tf-job-dashboard   ClusterIP      10.11.240.151   <none>        80/TCP         1m
 ```

 By default we are using ClusterIPs for the JupyterHub UI.
-This can be changed to a LoadBalancer by issuing `ks param set kubeflow-core jupyterHubServiceType LoadBalancer`, however this will leave your Notebook open to the Internet.
+This can be changed to a LoadBalancer by issuing `ks param set kubeflow-core jupyterHubServiceType LoadBalancer`, however this will leave your Jupyter Notebook open to the Internet.

-To connect to your notebook:
+To connect to your [Jupyter Notebook](http://jupyter.org/index.html):

 ```
 PODNAME=`kubectl get pods --namespace=${NAMESPACE} --selector="app=tf-hub" --output=template --template="{{with index .items 0}}{{.metadata.name}}{{end}}"`
 kubectl port-forward --namespace=${NAMESPACE} $PODNAME 8000:8000
 ```

-Then open [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser.
+Then, open [http://127.0.0.1:8000](http://127.0.0.1:8000) in your browser.

 You should see a sign in prompt.

 1. Sign in using any username/password
-1. Click the "Start My Server" button, you will be greeted by a dialog screen.
+1. Click the "Start My Server" button, and you will be greeted by a dialog screen.
 1. Set the image to `gcr.io/kubeflow/tensorflow-notebook-cpu:v1` or `gcr.io/kubeflow/tensorflow-notebook-gpu:8fbc341245695e482848ac3c2034a99f7c1e5763` depending on whether doing CPU or GPU training, or whether or not you have GPUs in your cluster.
 1. Allocate memory, CPU, GPU, or other resources according to your need (1 CPU and 2Gi of Memory are good starting points)
     * To allocate GPUs, make sure that you have GPUs available in your cluster